Skip to main content

 • For single skin lesions (or small groups of lesions), surgery and/or radiation therapy are the most common options.

-If the lymphoma comes back in the same place after treatment, often the same treatment can be used again.
+If the lymphoma comes back in the same place after treatment, the same treatment can often be used again.
 If one treatment is no longer helpful, another can be tried.

 Lymphomatoid papulosis

-This disease often comes and goes on its own and usually has such a good outlook that treatment isn't needed right away, especially if the lesions aren't causing any symptoms.
-If treatment is needed, options depend on how extensive the lymphoma is:
+This disease often comes and goes on its own.
+It usually has such a good outlook that treatment isn't needed right away, especially if the lesions aren't causing symptoms.

 More intensive systemic therapies are rarely needed.